efeckgz/lib6502/README.md

 # lib6502

 lib6502 is a Rust crate that provides a cycle-accurate emulator for the Mos Technology 6502 microprocessor.
-This library is currently a work in progress.
+The core emulator is complete, but there are many improvements to be done.

+## Usage

+The goal of this library is to be used as a working CPU for builidng an emulator for a 6502 based system.
+To achieve this, it exposes a trait `BusAdapter`.
+Implementors should build the Bus made up of different devices depending on the specific system being emulated.
+The Bus can then implement this trait and passed to `Cpu`.

+The main part of the `Cpu` is the `cycle` function.
+When called, this function executes 1 cpu cycle.
+Calling this function in a loop achieves a working Cpu.
+The `instruction_step` function can be used to execute 1 instruction.
+This function calls `cycle` until the current instruction is finished.
+The cpu is configured to emulate the 7 cycle initialization sequence.
+This means creating a new cpu with `Cpu::new()` will not have the correct PC value until after calling `cycle` 7 times.
+Calling `cpu.start_sequence()` runs 7 cycles to make this easier.

+## Features

+- [X] `no_std` support
+- [X] Cycle accuracy
+- [X] All legal opcodes
+- [ ] Illegal opcodes
+- [ ] All 6502 variants (Currently only NES variant is added)
+- [ ] Proper error handling (Currently calls `panic!` on undefined state)
+- [ ] Proper library documentation

 ## Testing